CraigWilliams/appcastautomation/README.markdown

 configuration information.
 It also enables us not to have to change the
 script once we have it the way we want it.

-Create a 'config.yaml' file and place it in your projects 'Release' folder
+Create a 'config.yml' file and place it where you wish.
-and include the following making the necessary changes.
+Set the following variable to the location of the config.yml file.

+  YAML_FOLDER_PATH = "/path/to/config.yml"

 	---
 	build_now:              'YES'